 The Wider Access and Outreach Team coordinate a range of activities that provide support and guidance for applicants from under-represented groups.

 This includes 1-1 advice and guidance by phone and email, facilitating Access To study guides and resources throughout the application stage through to enrolment.

-The enrolment support pack was extremely popular with enrolling students in 2013 and 2014, we are delighted to be able to offer the pack to wider access students enrolling in September 2015.
+The enrolment support pack has been extremely popular with enrolling students in previous years.
+We are delighted to be able to offer the pack to wider access students enrolling in September 2017.

 RGU is committed to widening participation to extend access to learning and enable talented individuals from under-represented groups, particularly those from deprived areas, to achieve their ambitions through higher education, whatever their circumstances.

 Applicant Resources and Travel Support

 Applicants from under-represented groups who attend Applicant Days, Visit Afternoons or Selection Visits are eligible to claim back a proportion of their travel costs from the ACCESS RGU Travel Support Fund.